SamaWorld: History

 The SamaWorld project comprised a Disney-like theme park, a hotel, residential and commercial developments, a health spa, a clubhouse, and a special events area with live shows (3,500-seat amphitheater/Entertainment Complex).
-The estimated cost was around 1 billion Malaysian dollar including land clearing and initial infrastructure development cost around 540 million dollar and the theme park development around 600 million dollar.
+The estimated cost was around 1 billion Malaysian dollars including land clearing and initial infrastructure development cost around 540 million dollar and the theme park development around 600 million dollar.
 Financing was 35 % from equity and 65 % from borrowing.
 Initial assistance was by Shearson Lehman Malaysia and Rakyat Merchant Bankers Bhd.
 Shearson Lehman Brothers was the financial adviser for SamaWorld.
 A deal with the Canadian mining company Giant Bay Resources Ltd. was arranged and Giant Bay developed the residential and commercial part around SamaWorld.

 The total area of the SamaWorld project was 140 hectares with 39 hectares occupied by the theme park.
-In 1987 the Land was purchased from Genting Bhd.
+In 1987, the land was purchased from Genting Bhd.
 Planning and construction was difficult because of the dense jungle terrain on a 5,500-foot-high mountain sloping 20 to 30 degrees.
 Land clearing and construction of the park started in 1990.
 The work had heavy civil engineering components with hand-dug caisson piles, slope stabilizations, drainage and sub soil drainage excavations, access road works and bulk earth works with construction of the highest reinforced earth walls and retaining structures at the time in Malaysia.
 The construction of a preview center on the site was financed by a fast food chain (believed to be KFC).
-First, the park was scheduled to open in 1990, then 1993, and later in 1995.
+The park was first scheduled to open in 1990, then 1993, and later in 1995.
 The mountainous terrain and heavy monsoons led to a stop of the work.
 The expected opening was delayed until 1996 whereby the size of the park was scaled down to 12 hectares.
 Khong Guan (a biscuit manufacturer) bought 69% of SamaWorld and the completion date was set to 1998.
 With the consequences of the Asian financial crisis 1997 the project was abandoned.
 In 2003 an official receiver was appointed to take over the management of SamaWorld (Malaysia).